What to Do on a 10-Day Trip With Your Family in Croatia

 A smiling child in a swimming pool holding a large striped inflatable ring, with colourful water slides, sun umbrellas, and trees in the background under a bright blue sky.

-A child enjoys a sunny day at the pool of Sunny Makarska.
+A child enjoys a sunny day at the pool in Sunny Makarska.

-Dubrovnik is especially magical for children, so start your visit in a way that keeps them comfortable, arriving by morning drive or catamaran, then checking into accommodation just outside the city walls, where it’s quieter, greener and still only a quick walk or bus ride from the action.
+Dubrovnik is especially magical for children, so start your visit in a way that keeps them comfortable: arrive by morning drive, then check into accommodation just outside the city walls, where it’s quieter, greener, and still only a quick walk or bus ride from the action.

 A family riding in an open electric tuk-tuk along a coastal road, looking out over a dramatic seaside town and blue ocean far below on a sunny day in Dubrovnik.